MwaiBanda/WPRK-MultiPlatform/README.md

 # WPRK (Android, iOS & iPadOS)
-Multiplatform Radio &amp; Podcast Streaming App For WPRK, a licensed FCC broadcast station, The app allows users to connect to live music streams and cycle through podcasts which are playable as well.
+Multiplatform Radio &amp; Podcast Streaming App For WPRK, a licensed FCC broadcast station.
+Built in Kotlin Multiplatform Mobile(KMM) w/ SwiftUI & Jetpack Compose, the app allows users to connect to live music streams and cycle through podcasts which are playable as well.

 ### Download Via AppStore or PlayStore